Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Broken Lorentz symmetry and Goldstone bosons

 We next consider this model in the Lagrangian formalism to find the Goldstone bosons.
 In the following, we assume that $\langle Y_{\mu a}\rangle=\eta_{\mu a}\phi_0$.
-The necessity of this assumption will be given in later sections and Appendix \ref{A2}.
-Further, it is convenient for us to write the free part of the Lagrangian in the form:
+Further, it is convenient for us to write the free part of the Lagrangian in the form

-with the physical state condition:
+with the physical state condition

 where $(+)$ denotes the positive frequency (annihilation) part as in the Gupta-Bleuler formalism \cite{Gupta,Bleuler}.
-Extracting from $Y_{\mu a}$ a part which is expressible as a local Lorentz transformation $\Lambda_\mu{}^\nu$, we can express the residual freedom as a symmetric tensor $\phi_{\mu a}$:
+We can decompose $Y_{\mu a}$ into a local Lorentz transformation $\Lambda_\mu{}^\nu$, and a symmetric tensor $\phi_{\mu a}$,

 where $\phi_{0a}=0$, $\phi_{ij}=\phi_{ji}$ and $\langle \phi_{\mu a}\rangle=\eta_{\mu a}\phi_0$.
 For a small local Lorentz transformation $\Lambda_\mu{}^\nu=\eta_\mu{}^\nu+\epsilon_\mu{}^\nu$, the Lagrangian (\ref{Lag'_Y}) reduces to